 Located a 15-minute SunRail ride from campus, downtown Orlando is abuzz with entertainment options.
-Catch a Broadway show at the new Dr. Phillips Center for the Performing Arts, which was named one of the World’s Coolest Tourist Attractions by Travel + Leisure.
-Watch Orlando City take on Major League Soccer’s top teams in our brand-new soccer stadium.
+Catch a Broadway show at the Dr. Phillips Center for the Performing Arts, which was named one of the World’s Coolest Tourist Attractions by Travel + Leisure.
+Watch Orlando City take on Major League Soccer’s top teams in our state-of-the-art soccer stadium.
 Or board a swan boat on Lake Eola and take in the downtown skyline from the water.

 8. It’s always sunny in Orlando

 Florida is called The Sunshine State for a reason.
 Heck, even our “winter,” which lasts precisely two weeks, is packed with vitamin D. So grab your sunnies, friend.
 You’ll need them with a whopping of 236 days of sunshine every year.

 Orlando was recently ranked among the top 5 large U.S. cities to start a business, and Tars are on the frontlines of Orlando’s flourishing innovation culture.
 International business grads Julia Dartmann ’20, Luisa Rivas ’21, and Laura Tafur Vidal ’20 teamed up to launch GreenWave Solutions, a sustainability business that’s now supplying sustainable solutions like bamboo flatware and to-go containers to Rollins Dining Services.
 Dayle Moore ’10 is director of operations at Statusphere, a fast-growing tech startup that helps brands scale their influencer marketing efforts.
 Meanwhile, Adam Schwartz ’10 ’12MBA, has been featured everywhere from Good Morning America to Shark Tank for his successful startup ventures Knoza Consulting and FRESHeTECH.